-The audit committee oversees our financial reporting process on behalf of the board of directors, makes recommendations to the board regarding the independent auditors to be nominated for election by the stockholders, reviews the independence of such auditors, approves the scope of their annual audit activities, reviews their audit results, assures that our financial reporting is of high quality, and reviews the interim financial statements with our management and the independent auditors prior to the filing of our Quarterly Report on Form 10-Q. The audit committee is currently comprised of Dr. Schwartz and Dr. Kennedy.
+The audit committee oversees our financial reporting process on behalf of the board of directors, makes recommendations to the board regarding the independent auditors to be nominated for election by the stockholders, reviews the independence of such auditors, approves the scope of their annual audit activities, reviews their audit results, assures that our financial reporting is of high quality, and reviews the interim financial statements with our management and the independent auditors prior to the filing of our Quarterly Report on Form 10-Q. Dr. Schwartz and Dr. Perlmutter make up the audit committee.